Imagine a world where the Prophet ﷺ walks among us — guiding us in this digital age.

 - Be patient with their struggles

-- Use digital platforms to connect with their hearts
+- Use digital platforms to connect with their hearts.

-Tip: Encourage a young Muslim around you.
+💡Tip: Encourage a young Muslim around you.
 Share a word of hope.
 You may be their turning point.

 6. He’d Fight Division With Unity

+From Bilal to Salman to Suhaib (RA), the Prophet ﷺ embraced companions of all backgrounds.
 In today’s divided world — even among Muslims — he’d:

 - Greet brothers from all backgrounds